marklogic-community/newrelic-plugin/README.rst

 Create pypi distribution
 ---------------------------------------

-To create an official distribution:

-* bump version number
+To create an official distribution, first bump version number then test by creating distro on pypitest

-* create test distro
 ``python setup.py register -r pypitest``

-* create pypi distro
+after verifying all is well you may generate distro on pypi:

 ``python setup.py register -r pypi``